shantguedekelian/Trends-in-Recipes/README.md

 # Introduction
 This project explores trends in online recipes over time using a dataset from Food.com, which includes thousands of user-submitted recipes and reviews.
 The central question we aim to answer is: **Have high-protein recipes become more popular in recent years?**

 With the rise of fitness culture, dietary tracking apps, and growing awareness about nutrition, protein has taken center stage in many people’s diets.
-By analyzing whether recipes emphasizing protein are being submitted more frequently, we can get a window into shifting food priorities—what people value in meals, and how cultural trends around health and fitness are shaping home cooking.
+By analyzing whether recipes emphasizing protein are being submitted more frequently, we can get a window into shifting food priorities, what people value in meals, and how cultural trends around health and fitness are shaping home cooking.

-This matters not just for nutritionists or food brands, but for anyone interested in how public interest in health is reflected in everyday choices like what we cook and eat.
+It’s a trend that is important to more than just health experts as it reflects how everyday people are thinking about their meals and making choices in the kitchen.

 The dataset that I am using contains **234,429 rows**, each corresponding to a review written about a recipe.
 In total there are **83,782 unique** recipes in my dataset.